-Day 1: Arrival in Maribor.
-Your starting point is Maribor, Slovenia’s second largest city.
-The town is located on the bank of the Drava River and is home to one of the country’s few town castles.
-The castle houses the only Slovene fashion museum, which has an excellent collection of costumes and uniforms, the most prestigious being a military uniform worn by Tito.
-Accommodation in 4* hotel.
+Your starting point is the vibrant city of Maribor, Slovenia’s second largest city.
+The town is located on the banks of the Drava River and is home to one of the country’s few town castles.
+The castle houses the only Slovene fashion museum, which has an excellent collection of costumes and uniforms; the most prestigious being a military uniform worn by Tito.

-Day 4: Jerusalem – Moravske Toplice (45 km, 49 with a side trip).
-Some hilly sections in the morning followed by an afternoon across the plain.
-Accommodation in a 4* hotel – part of the thermal spas in Moravske Toplice.
-In the morning you will continue along the wine road; on a clear day you can see as far as Hungary.
-There is a never-ending choice of wine cellars between here and Ljutomer offering some of the best white wines in the region; although you might not want to stop at too many in case you start cycling around in circles bleary-eyed.
-Visit the floating mill of Veržej before crossing the Mura River into the most eastern region of Slovenia, Prekmurje.
-The black pottery workshop in Filovci and the modern church in Bogojina are just two of the places you visit before arriving in Moravske Toplice.
+Continuing along the wine road, you'll find a never-ending choice of wine cellars offering some of the best white wines in the region; although you might not want to stop at too many in case you start cycling around in circles bleary-eyed.
+Visit the floating mill of Veržej before crossing the Mura River into the most eastern region of Slovenia: Prekmurje.

-Day 7: Cerkvenjak – Maribor (35 km).
-A slightly hilly day.
-Accommodation in 4* hotel.
-Sauerkraut and blood sausages: for your final day you can take a leisurely ride through more vineyard covered hills and quaint rural villages and farms.
-Soon you will join the Malenik wine road that leads into Maribor.
-Although this is predominantly white wine territory, there are a couple of very good reds.
-Stop in the small village of Vodole just on the outskirts of Maribor, where you can have lunch in one of the tourist farms serving up grilled blood sausages with sauerkraut.
+For your final day it's a leisurely ride through quaint rural villages and farms.
+Soon you'll join the Malečnik wine road that leads back into Maribor.
+Although this is predominantly white wine territory, there are some very good reds.
+Stop in the peaceful village of Vodole, where you can have lunch in one of the tourist farms serving up grilled blood sausages with sauerkraut.

 Also see tour packages in: